papodaca/SUSE-opsconsole-server/README.rst

 Basic Architecture
 ------------------
 The Business Logic Layer (BLL) is the server component of the operations console.
-Beginning in HOS 3.0, it consists of a single component which handles all incoming requests and executes each in a thread.
+It consists of a single component which handles all incoming requests and executes each in a thread.
 It runs under the pecan_ WSGI framework.
 In production, the web layer is hosted under Apache, but it can also run standalone for development and testing.

 .. _pecan: http://pypi.python.org/pypi/pecan